bsbbs/Shen2025NatComm/README.md

 # Overview

 This is a repository for a manuscript under review, titled "The stage at which neural noise arises determines whether context improves or degrades decision-making".
-It is *in press* at Nature Communications.
-The DOI information will be mapped after the paper is online.
+It is accepted at *Nature Communications*.
+The DOI information will be updated upon publication.

 # Repo Contents